April in Financial Literacy Month

 - Staying on Track brochure

 Special note to full-time employees who have a balance in the TIAA Social Security Alternative (SSA) Plan - you may transfer money from your TIAA SSA plan into your current plan with TIAA by calling 1-800-842-2252.
-Please tell them to refer to the plan alert that allows transfers between the two plans for ASU employees.
-At this time, you can only transfer to your employer plan, not your supplemental plan.
-Part-time and adjunct employees who participate in the SSA Plan will also have new funds effective 9/5/2017.
+Please tell them to refer to the plan alert that allows a cross-contract transfer between the two plans for ASU employees.

 Arkansas State University employees participate in the Arkansas State University System DC Retirement Plan which is a 403(b)plan.